alexandru/alexn.org/_posts/2022-10-24-scala-3-optional-braces.md

 Java's slow evolution makes a lot of sense.
 Love it or hate it, you can probably take a JAR compiled with Java 1.1, and it would still run on the latest JVM, and that Java 1.1 code probably compiles as well.
 There are some exceptions, but those are very few and far between.
 Java's devotion to backwards compatibility is what propelled it to be considered a platform you can depend on, being in the same league as POSIX.
 Developers may not like its generics, its boilerplate, or its culture of libraries doing runtime introspection to workaround language issues.
 But at least its syntax won't dramatically change overnight, and those Python developers probably learned Java in school, so they can always get back to it.

-Scala is succeeding in sending a message that it's not Java, but it's not doing so in a way that I find appealing.
+Scala 3 is succeeding in sending a message that it's not Java++, but it's not doing so in a way that I find appealing.

 ## In closing

 What I expected from Scala 3 was a simplification of Scala 2.
 It does simplify in some ways, e.g., macros are better, the type system fixes some holes, I love untagged union types, etc. But it also introduces complexity of its own, and for no good reason that I can see.

+I think it's too late to backtrack on these changes, significant-indentation syntax is probably here to stay (not in my projects), but one can hope.